Sitecore/developer-portal/data/markdown/pages/contribute/page-structure.md

 ## Page Structure

 The Developer Portal uses markdown for most of its pages.
-The site structure is determined withing the `apps\devportal\data\markdown\pages\` folder.
+The site structure is determined withing the `data\markdown\pages\` folder.
 All \*.md files in this folder and subfolders represent a single page on the developer portal.

-In addition to the pages folder there is also a partials folder (`apps\devportal\data\markdown\partials`).
+In addition to the pages folder there is also a partials folder (`data\markdown\partials`).
 Partials are reusable markdown files that can be referenced within a page.

 ## Custom pages

 Pages that only use a markdown file to define some configuration but use components in a `.tsx` file can be prefixed with a `_`.
 This exludes them from the getStaticPaths function since it will be picked up by the Next.js build anyway.
-An example of this would be `apps\devportal\src\pages\search.tsx` using the `apps\devportal\data\markdown\pages\_search.md` file for configuration.
+An example of this would be `src\pages\search.tsx` using the `data\markdown\pages\_search.md` file for configuration.

 ## Pagetypes